-When you click on the ‘+’ sign , you’ll get a menu of different kinds of ways you can subdivide your product group, like Category, Brand, Item ID, and others.
-To create a true SPAG, you’ll want to subdivide by Item ID, because this is the one unique identifier across all of your products — aka, the best way to put the “S” in SPAG.
+When you click on the ‘+’ sign, you’ll get a menu of different product group subdivisions like Category, Brand, Item ID, and others.
+To create a true SPAG, you’ll want to subdivide by Item ID.
+This is the one unique identifier across all of your products — aka, the best way to put the “S” in SPAG.

 To exclude everything else, select the bidding option, and then set it to “Excluded”:

-And you’ve just created your first SPAG.
-It’s easier to create these in bulk using Excel and AdWords Editor–but if you’ve been running a shopping campaign with all products in one ad group for a while, the easiest way to start transitioning is by creating SPAGs for your best-selling products and managing the bids for those more precisely.
+For the record, it’s easier to create these in bulk using Google Ads Editor and Excel.
+If you’ve been running a shopping campaign with all products in one ad group for a while, however, the easiest way to start transitioning is by creating SPAGs for your best-selling products.
+That way you can start managing the bids for those more precisely.

 How to Set Up a Query-Level Bidding Shopping Structure

 Remember how shopping campaigns don’t give you any keywords to bid on?
-The mechanics of shopping campaigns put you in a position where you’re partially reliant on Google to find the most relevant searches for your products, and you don’t get the same level of control as you’d have in a search campaign.
+The mechanics of shopping campaigns put you in a position where you’re partially reliant on Google to find the most relevant searches for your products.
+Further, you don’t get the same level of control as you’d have in a search campaign.
 Until the invention of query-level bidding, that is.

 Before we get into all the details of how to set this up, here’s a quick overview of how to arrange each element:

-As for the shared budget, the reason you’ll be using that instead of individual budgets for each campaign is because this forces your three campaigns to serve in the same auctions.
+As for the shared budget, you’ll use that instead of individual budgets for each campaign because it forces your three campaigns to serve in the same auctions.
 That allows your negative keyword lists to work their magic and direct your traffic to the appropriate campaign.

 Now let’s dig into the setup.

 First, you’ll set up just one new shopping campaign, like when we set up the first SPAG.
 You can create SPAGs throughout this first campaign, or you can take a different approach with your ad group structure if it makes more sense for you.
-The main thing you’ll want to do here is build out your full ad group structure, because we’re going to copy and paste this campaign in AdWords Editor.
+The main thing you’ll want to do here is build out your full ad group structure because we’re going to copy and paste this campaign in Google Ads Editor.